Search This Blog

 Beautiful pink or red flowers in an upright panicle.
 The cultivar 'Briotii' has larger and dark red flowers as seen in the first image, while the species is second.

 Fruits are fun.
 The seeds are contained in a green fleshy husk with prickles.
-Was a 3 seeded capsule but only one seed matures.
+It was a 3 seeded capsule but only one seed matures.
 Seeds are the classic sling shot projectile, glossy browns and patterned.
 Seems that the fruit can be either smooth or prickled.
-These didn't produce any seeds, but you can see the overall shape and surface.
+These individual fruits didn't produce any seeds, but you can see the overall shape and surface.

 Here are the seeds from a fruit that has a smooth husk.